pachyderm/docs-content/2.3.x/deploy-manage/deploy/azure.md

 ---
 # metadata #
 title:  Azure
-description: Learn how to deploy a Pachyderm cluster on Microsoft Azure.
+description: Learn how to deploy a {{%productName%}} cluster on Microsoft Azure.
 date:
 # taxonomy #
 tags: ["azure",]